alexzhangs/xsh/README.md

   __xsh libraries__, are some Git repositories, hosted online, contain some .sh files, called utilities, present as functions and scripts, organized with certain simple rules.

-  You are able to build your own libraries with your own Git repositories.
+  You can build your libraries with your Git repositories.

 * Easy to make your existing code a library.

-  A xsh library is actually just a Git repo following some simple rules.
+  An xsh library is just a Git repo following some simple rules.
 The rules will be talked about later in the development section.
 Any repos following that rules could be loaded as xsh libraries.